 Because of His infinite love for us, God took it upon Himself to pay the huge price for our reconciliation to Himself.

 First, God had to empty Himself of His divine attributes and condescended to coming into the world in the likeness of our sinful flesh.

-The Scripture testifies, “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh.”
+Paul writes, “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh.”
 (Rom.
 8:3 NKJV).

-Second, besides God emptying Himself of His glory as God and condescending Himself to come into the world in the likeness of men, God also surrendered Himself to be despised, reproached, persecuted, rejected, betrayed, beaten, and then crucified on the cross as a mere detestable criminal by the sinful and fallen men He had come to redeem and reconcile to Himself.
+Second, besides God emptying Himself of His glory as God and condescending Himself to come into the world in the likeness of men, God also surrendered Himself to be despised, reproached, persecuted, rejected, betrayed, beaten, and then crucified on the cross as a mere detestable criminal by sinful and fallen men He had come to redeem and reconcile to Himself.

 What a loving and humble God!

-The Scripture testifies that Christ “made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
+Paul testifies that Christ “made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.”
 (Philip.
 2:7-8 NKJV).